NAT2K15/shot-spotter/README.md

 * Simple to setup
 * Chose between chat or a small notification
 * Perms based
+* Checks if the weapon has a suppressor on if it does it wont do anything

 ## Credits
 * Discord perms [@sadboilogan](https://github.com/sadboilogan)